cmur2/gloudapp/README.md

 	gloudapp

 If this does not work and you are not using rvm think about using it.
-If you really does not want to use rvm you may have to add rubygem binaries to your PATH by adding `/var/lib/gems/1.8/bin` (depending on your system) to your PATH.
+If you really do not want to use rvm you may have to add rubygem binaries to your PATH by adding `/var/lib/gems/1.8/bin` (depending on your system) to your PATH.

 You will be prompted to provide your credentials (or not if you're already